 Marketing and advertising have become big industries in the for-profit space, but nonprofit organizations can benefit just as much from a well-run advertising strategy.

 In this guide, we’ll cover approaches, examples, and top tips for nonprofit advertising through the following topics:

-- Advertising Ideas for Nonprofit Organizations
+- Advertising ideas for nonprofits.

 While most nonprofits have a marketing and communications strategy, they may be hesitant to incorporate a concentrated advertising strategy into the mix.
 That’s because of the aforementioned “paid” aspect of advertising.
 Not only do these organizations naturally shy away from any type of overhead, but they may also just not know how impactful nonprofit advertising can be.
-This leads to many nonprofit professionals asking questions like the following:

 Can nonprofits use advertising?

 Yes, nonprofits are allowed to dedicate a portion of their budget to advertising.